zeon-studio/hugoplate/content/english/sections/testimonials.md

     company: "Delta Vision"
     link: "https://www.facebook.com/DeltaVisionKiado"
     avatar: "/images/testimonial_erika.jpeg"
     content: "When it comes to accuracy and literary style, Ádám is an exceptionally meticulous and precise translator, who reliably meets his commitments and deadlines.
-He is an expert at his craft, and his linguistic inventiveness and creativity are combined with remarkable organisational skills.
-He puts all his heart into his work, while remaining flexible and collaborative during the publishing process.
+He is an expert at his craft, and his linguistic ingenuity and creativity are combined with remarkable organisational skills.
+He puts all his heart into his work while remaining flexible and collaborative during the publishing process.
 It’s a pleasure working with him.
-He is consistent in his editing work, always looking to come to an agreement, and is always glad to help the development of colleagues who are open to his guidance."
+He is consistent in his editing work, always striving to reach consensus, and is more than happy to help the development of colleagues who are open to his guidance."

 # don't create a separate page
 _build:
   render: "never"